JGonzalez249/RandomNovelGen/README.md

 I may eventually package this into an executable file so that it can be used by anyone without having to install Python and the packages needed to run the script.

 # How to use
-You need to download/clone this project from Github.
+You need to download/clone this project from Github, [download and extract the checkpoint folder](https://drive.google.com/file/d/1-P_wwxipOteS4ePXZyN5YqJqn3cs8tX1/view?usp=sharing) into the repo, cd into the repo.

 To use this, you need to Python 3.8 or higher and pip installed.
 You also need these packages installed:

-> Running  ```python setup.py ```in the root folder of the project on your terminal will check and install these packages for you.
+> Running  ```python setup.py ```in the root folder of the project on your terminal will check and install these packages for you, make sure to also download the pre-trained model.

  **gpt-2-simple**